 Ross Fulton’s practice is focused primarily on trial, arbitration, and appellate work, with an emphasis in complex business matters.
 He is admitted to practice in all of the state and federal courts of North Carolina and the United States Court of Appeals for the Fourth Circuit and Sixth Circuit.
 He has argued before the U.S. Court of Appeals for the Fourth Circuit, the U.S. Court of Appeals for the Sixth Circuit and the North Carolina Court of Appeals, and has been lead counsel for jury trials in federal and state court.
-He was recognized by his peers as 2017 “Legal Elite” in Business North Carolina Magazine’s annual list, in the area of business litigation.
-He was selected by North Carolina Super Lawyers magazine for its 2017 edition in the area of business litigation, and as a “Rising Star” in its 2011 through 2016 editions.
+He was recognized by his peers as “Legal Elite” in Business North Carolina Magazine’s annual list, in the area of litigation in 2017 and 2018, and business in 2019.
+He was selected by North Carolina Super Lawyers magazine for its 2017 through 2019 editions in the area of business litigation, and as a “Rising Star” in its 2011 through 2016 editions.
 He is rated “AV® Preeminent™” by Martindale Hubbell Peer Review Ratings.

-His litigation practice focuses heavily on commercial and business litigation of all types, including civil litigation relating to the enforcement of non-competition and/or non-solicitation agreements, litigation involving banks and hedge funds, shareholder and member disputes, the ownership of proprietary technology and intellectual property, products liability, trade secrets, unfair trade practices, fiduciary duties, business torts, all manner of contract disputes (including purchases and sales, contractor service agreements, stock option agreements, and distribution and representation agreements), commercial paper and negotiable instruments, injunctions, construction liens and disputes, commercial lease disputes, and North Carolina subpoena issuance and compliance for out-of-state litigation.
+His litigation practice encompasses commercial and business litigation of all types, including civil litigation relating to the enforcement of non-competition and/or non-solicitation agreements, litigation involving banks and hedge funds, shareholder and member disputes, the ownership of proprietary technology and information, products liability, trade secrets, unfair trade practices, fiduciary duties, business torts, all manner of contract disputes (including purchases and sales, contractor service agreements, stock option agreements, and distribution and representation agreements), commercial paper and negotiable instruments, injunctions, construction liens and disputes, commercial lease disputes, and local counsel representation in North Carolina courts.

 Mr. Fulton’s practice also has included the representation of businesses in connection with investigations by the Equal Employment Opportunity Commission.
 He advises and counsels his clients within the foregoing areas of substantive law with an eye toward general compliance and specific business transactions.